 - This power only goes into effect when your older adult is unable to make decisions for themselves.

-4. Living trust
+4. A Living Trust

 - This allows your older adult (the grantor) to create a trust and appoint someone (a trustee) to manage the trust assets when they aren’t able to manage their finances.